HotCakeX/Harden-Windows-Security/Rationale.md

 * [List of all Azure security services for Enterprises, Businesses etc.](https://learn.microsoft.com/en-us/azure/security/fundamentals/services-technologies)

-* [**Moot Security Management**](https://mootinc.com/) - Automate your Security Fabric.
-All in a few seconds.
-Create Top Secure PAWs and more with the same products mentioned above, automatically, using 1st party solutions. **Suitable for the most sensitive and important tasks.**

 <br>

 ## <img width="40" src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/PNGs/673731848341553152.png" alt="head patting"> Important Considerations

 * Avoid using any 3rd party security solutions when using Harden Windows Security module or Windows Defender Application Control (WDAC).
-3rd party solutions are weak, incompatible and unnecessary, they also increase your attack surface.
+3rd party solutions are weak, incompatible and unnecessary, **they also increase your attack surface**.

 * Use Virtual machines for any questionable or unsafe software.
 Use [Windows Sandbox or Hyper-V VM](https://github.com/HotCakeX/Privacy-Anonymity-Compartmentalization).
 Also consider using Virtual machines or Microsoft Defender Application Guard (MDAG) for browsing on highly secure workstations.